Marie-Louise Tardif

 Marie-Louise Tardif is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-She represents the electoral district of Laviolette–Saint-Maurice as a member of the Coalition Avenir Québec.
-On March 7, 2023, Tardif temporarily withdrawn from the CAQ's caucus amid allegations Tardif threatened her former constituency manager in court.
+She represented the electoral district of Laviolette–Saint-Maurice as a member of the Coalition Avenir Québec.
+On March 7, 2023, Tardif temporarily withdrew from the CAQ's caucus amid allegations that Tardif threatened her former constituency manager in court.
 On March 29, 2023, Tardif rejoined the CAQ's caucus after prosecutors decided not to charge her due to insufficient evidence.
+She did not seek re-election in the 2026 general election.